With Brady’s largesse, Bucs keeping title gang together

 — Baltimore agreed with guard Kevin Zeitler, 31, on a three-year, $22 million contract.
 The Ravens have needed help at the position since perennial All-Pro Marshal Yanda retired after the 2019 season.
 Zeitler, a nine-year veteran, was released by the New York Giants last week.

 — Jacksonville added Bears defensive lineman Roy Robertson-Harris with a three-year, $24.4 million deal that includes $14 million guaranteed.
-The Jaguars also retained safety Rudy Ford and receiver Jamal Agnew, both special teamers.
+The Jaguars also grabbed safety Rudy Ford and receiver Jamal Agnew, both special teamers, as well as receiver Phillip Dorsett and running back Carlos Hyde.
+Defensive lineman Dawuane Smoot was retained.

-— The New York Jets got linebacker Jarrad Davis away from Detroit, where he’d fallen out of favor.
-The price tag reportedly is $7 million for one year.
-The Jets still have about $69 million to spend.
+—The Jets, with as much money to spend as almost any team, went for Bengals defensive end Carl Lawson, Titans wide receiver Corey Davis and linebacker Jarrad Davis.

+The 25-year-old Lawson got a three-year contract.
+He has 20 sacks in four seasons with weak Cincinnati and joins a promising defensive line in New York that includes defensive tackle Quinnen Williams.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL